Claptar/play_around_find_out/README.md

 # Description

 Collection of notebooks with my play around and find out sessions.
+Each notebook explores a different concept in data science, probability, statistics, or bioinformatics, with practical code examples and visualizations.

 ## Existing Notebooks